johnperry/FlightLog/README.md

 https://www.faa.gov/air_traffic/flight_info/aeronav/aero_data/NASR_Subscription/

-and download the file you want.
-Put the file in the FlightLog directory and then run the FAAImporter.jar program.
+and download the zip file you want.
+The files are called <tt>28DaySubscription_Effective-[date].zip</tt>.Put the file in the FlightLog directory and then run the FAAImporter.jar program.
+The program creates an FAAFiles working directory that can be deleted after the program is finished.
+It creates the Airports.xml file that is used by the FlightLogServer program to find airports.
+It also creates the Airports.txt file, which can be deleted (that file is used by a completely separate Android app, and it was convenient to make all the files in one program).

 Note: If you run FlightLogServer as a service and specify a cloud drive, then make sure that you run the service under your account and that your account is enabled to run as a service.
 If you don't, then saves to the cloud will fail, although local saves will succeed.
 To configure the service user, add the ServiceUser and ServicePassword parameters to the FlightLog/windows/install.bat file like this: